ibm-cloud-docs/schematics/cli-reference.md

 ### `ibmcloud terraform version`
 {: #schematics-version}

-List the version of the Terraform CLI and {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform that the Schematics CLI uses.
+List the version of the Terraform CLI and {{site.data.keyword.cloud_notm}} Provider plug-in for Terraform that the {{site.data.keyword.bpshort}} CLI uses.
 {: shortdesc}

 ```